pmorou/quantasma/README.md

 All-in-one algorithmic trading platform.
 Build your own backtested-strategy using Java, and execute along with support of continuous track and optimization modules.

+Library stands on top of [ta4j](https://github.com/ta4j/ta4j) providing additional features as:

+-   bid and ask prices

+-   multi-period time series

+-   unlimited number of symbols

+The aim is to provide any needed functionality to follow the ever-changing markets in the most efficient way.

 # Getting Started

 ## Requirements